-Your NJ Energy Audit will include:
+Your NJ Energy Assessment will include:

 We will evaluate the energy efficiency of your home using diagnostic equipment such as blower doors, thermal leak detectors, CO analyzers and in some cases infrared cameras.
 During these evaluations we can show you where energy escapes your home so you can concentrate on improvements that are meaningful and will not only save you money on your energy bills but also make your home more comfortable for years to come.